 Melbourne’s hidden lanes and arcades

 Melbourne’s Central Business District (CBD) is a vibrant grid of boulevards and lanes.
 The main streets are lined by a dizzying array of grand Victorian buildings and shiny skyscrapers.
 These are packed with an equally impressive variety of shops, restaurants and cafés, but venture into the lanes and arcades that connect the main streets and you’ll discover some of Melbourne’s best secrets!
-If you don’t have much time to explore the back lanes and arcades on your own, I can highly recommend a walking tour with Hidden Secrets Tours Melbourne.
-I did the Lanes and Arcades tour and loved it!
+If you don’t have much time to explore the back lanes and arcades on your own, I can highly recommend the Melbourne Lanes and Arcades tour!
 The tour, which lasts a whole morning and ends with lunch (optional) is the ideal way to learn more about Melbourne’s heritage and discover its many hidden gems (think amazing street art, quirky cafés, independent designers and historical tales).
+I would rank it as the best tour of Melbourne CBD.
 Follow me on the tour:

 Note: this trip is part of the iambassador #MelbourneTouring project in partnership with Tourism Victoria and Royal Brunei Airlines.
 Velvet Escape maintains full editorial control of the content published on this site.